Wellness in Nutrition (WIN)

-Using our client data for the 201-12 reporting year and NYS DoH nursing home data, providing home delivered meals and other community-based services avoids nursing home placement and keeps older New Yorkers in their community where they want to be.
-It reduces nursing home costs to the state by delaying or avoiding all together costly nursing home care.
-In 20111-12 24 percent (or about 13,250 clients) of our home delivered meal recipients had 3 ADL deficiencies or more, which is a significant nursing home placement indicator.
-If we prolong the stay of 10 percent of our clients at home by one month, the state would save $12,599,425 in potential Medicaid costs.
+Providing home delivered meals and other community-based services prevents nursing home placement and keeps older New Yorkers in their community where they want to be - which reduces nursing home costs for the state by delaying or avoiding costly nursing home care.
+In SFY 2011-12, 26 percent (or about 14,292 clients) of the home delivered meal recipients had 3 ADL deficiencies or more, which is a significant nursing home placement indicator.
+If we prolong the stay of 10 percent of the clients at home by one month, the state would save $12,599,425 in potential Medicaid costs.

 Vignettes of meal recipients:

-A 90 yr old totally disabled man and 85 yr old wife and caregiver were referred for meals.
-They had been managing independently but she was having some health problems and struggling to give care, prepare meals, get groceries and even take the garbage to the dump and additionally they were struggling financially.
-They were referred by their daughter who lives in California.
-They live at the end of an unpaved road in the woods and are frequented by bears, which is why getting the garbage to the dump was so important.
+Allegany County: A couple was referred for home delivered meals.
+A disabled 90 year old man was being cared for by his 85 year old wife.
+They had been managing independently but she was having some health problems and struggling to give care, prepare meals, get groceries and even take the garbage to the dump.
+Added to this were financial struggles.
+They were referred by their daughter living in California.
+Their home at the end of an unpaved road in the woods was frequented by bears, hence the importance of getting the garbage to the dump.

-He is in a wheelchair and has a colostomy and has 5 ADLs; needing assistance with bathing, dressing, mobility, transferring and toileting and 4 IADLs needing assistance for housework, shopping, laundry, transportation, and preparing meals.
+A comprehensive in-home assessment found that the husband used a wheelchair, had a colostomy and needed assistance with 5 ADLs (bathing, dressing, mobility, transferring and toileting) and 4 IADLs (housework, shopping, laundry, transportation, and preparing meals).

-Meals provided much needed caregiver respite and nutritional support.
-In addition, as a result of the client assessment they were assisted with help with: Homecare through Caregiver respite; Insurance counseling - she was struggling to continue paying for insurance through a former employer which was very expensive and duplicating her Medicare coverage.
-The counseling and change of insurance freed up $400 per month, and HEAP benefits.
-A volunteer was found to take the garbage to the dump.
+Home Delivered Meals provided much needed caregiver respite and nutritional support for this couple.
+In addition, as a result of the client assessment a care plan was developed which involved: in-home Caregiver respite, insurance counseling and accessing HEAP benefits.
+The Medicare insurance counseling and a resulting change of insurance freed up $400 per month.
+Additionally a volunteer was found to take the garbage to the dump.